What is a Release of Liability?

 Rocket Lawyer can help you make a customized Release of Liability easily; you just answer a few questions in the document builder and then the form is created for you.
 Your Release of Liability can be edited, saved and shared online.
 It can also easily be printed or downloaded.

 A wide range of businesses use Release of Liability Forms most commonly those that involve a physical activity, but other companies use them as well.

+- Physical activity.
 A volunteer organization or company that provides physical activities that could lead to injury often require participants (or their parents) to sign waivers.
 Activities may include dance classes, zip-lining, swimming, rock climbing, river rafting, batting cages, and more.

+- Travel.
 If you provide travel services, you may also want to require that your customers sign a waiver.
 Travel services may include travel planning, bus tours, walking tours, party buses, river cruises, and so on.

+- Events or festivals.
 Sometimes event organizers ask participants to sign a waiver.
 Events that often require participants to sign a Release of Liability include marathons, fun runs, bike races, festivals, sports tournaments, corporate team building events, and more.